ddev/ddev/docs/content/users/install/ddev-installation.md

 Once you’ve [installed a Docker provider](docker-installation.md), you’re ready to install DDEV!

+## Upgrading

-Installing and upgrading DDEV are nearly the same thing, because you're upgrading the `ddev` binary that talks with Docker.
+Upgrading DDEV is basically the same process as installing it, because you're upgrading the `ddev` binary that talks with Docker.
 You can update this file like other software on your system, whether it’s with a package manager or traditional installer.

 === "macOS"